antixenoinitiative/axiwiki/dealing-with-swarm.md

 ## How to use the Flak Launcher

 The remote release Flak Launcher only comes in the class 2 hardpoint size.
 Choose the fixed variant.
-Make doubly sure you are ***NOT*** using the **Festive Flak Launcher**!
-They will appear as **pre-engineered** flak launcher with a decorative color blueprint.
+Make doubly sure you are ***NOT*** using the **Festive Flak Launcher!** it will appear as **pre-engineered** flak launcher with a decorative color blueprint.
+Similarly, Do not use the remote release **flechette** launcher, as that is not an AX weapon and has a completely different use.

 ![flak_fixed_outfitting.png](/flak_fixed_outfitting.png)